Management with Marketing MSc 2016-17This course also available for 2015-16 entryThis course also available for 2017-18 entry

 About the course

 This is a conversion Master's course and is ideal if you have not previously studied business or management and want to develop your knowledge and skills in these professional areas.
 It is particularly suitable for students from non-business subject areas who are intending to work in a business organisation and who would like to acquire professional management skills.
 You will cover most of the core areas of business including marketing, finance, operations, people management and strategy.
 There are also a wide range of options available to tailor study towards marketing specific areas of interest.
+This course is one route in a suite of courses including:

 Discover more about postgraduate study at Huddersfield by watching our latest subject videos featuring current students and staff.